scrapcomputing/MHzDisplayBlaster/README.md

 > **Note**
 > Please note that the PCB is often mounted up side down on the case.

-- For a simple tutorial on how to set it up please refer to the [video](https://www.youtube.com/watch?v=wNkg-e47Ex8)
+- For a simple tutorial on how to set it up please refer to the video: https://www.youtube.com/watch?v=wNkg-e47Ex8
 - [More resources on MHz Displays](https://www.minuszerodegrees.net/led_speed_display/led_speed_display.htm)